DmitryTatarintsev/DmitryTatarintsev/README.md

 During this time, I managed to participate in real projects in all major areas: AI, Computer Vision, Bots, ML, LLM.
 Advise colleagues.
 Wrote applications and integrated them into production.
 Defended diploma in computer vision.
 My experience allows the team to complete the project and train newcomers faster.

 My hobbies: keywords, fillwords, Sudoku, strategic computer games.
 Paradox Interactive makes the best games.
 Love it so much.
-This allows you to grow above yourself and relieve stress.
+This allows you to grow above yourself, relieve stress, and take a breather after a difficult day at work.
 Develops the brain.

 Favorite movies: “The Imitation Game”, “Oppenheimer”, “A Beautiful Mind”.
 These are great films about scientists.
 All the characters in these films are data scientists in one way or another.
 Great for motivation!